fix2544/Modern-Ecommerce-Platforms/README.md

 **Why did I choose to use these three strategies to build an e-commerce website?**

-Why did I choose to use these three strategies to build an e-commerce website?
+I choose to use these three strategies to build an e-commerce website?
 For Laragon, first of all it is convenient.
 Easy to use and free.
 For Wordpress, it is a widely known form, easy to use, no coding required, and fast.
 And finally, Visual Paradigm is a good program.
 And there is a complete modeling process.

 ## Steps for have an e-commerce website
-#### You can follow this video [Click](https://www.youtube.com/watch?v=0eeld9jH1Tk)
+You can follow this video [Click](https://www.youtube.com/watch?v=0eeld9jH1Tk)

-**My Web**
+**My Web look like**

-My website will be a website related to selling shirts or fashion clothing.

 ![wp4 png](img/wp4.png)